8 Best IT CV Examples & Samples for Information Technology Jobs

 – Worked with servers and networks.

 You could be a recent graduate trying to break into the world of technology.
 Or, you’re changing your career path to IT.
 Naturally, you may not have direct work experience on your IT CV.
-What should you do then?
+What do you do then?

 Focus on the technical skills you acquired and used during a work placement, charity work, or a project.
 Next, demonstrate what you learnt and how it’s transferable to the job you’re after.
-Additionally, relevant qualifications can speak volumes about your capabilities and untested potential.
+Additionally, relevant qualifications can speak volumes about your capabilities and untapped potential.

 Using action verbs to highlight your value